 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-- ABBB plus Nat 5 English and Maths at C.
+SQA Higher: ABBB plus Nat 5 English and Maths at C

-- BCC plus GCSE English and Maths at C/4.
+A level: BCC plus GCSE English and Maths at C/4

 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-- HNC in a Built Environment subject or HNC Social Sciences with A in the Graded Unit
+College HNC: Built Environment subject or HNC Social Sciences with A in graded unit

-- Level 3 Extended Diploma in Built Environment/Countryside Management subject at DDM
+BTEC: Level 3 Extended Diploma in Built Environment/ Countryside Management subject at DDM

 Students whose first language is not English will normally be required to hold the equivalent of an Academic IELTS test score of 6.0 with no element less than 5.5.